Fava Bean Produce Guide + 21 recipes

-Before I went to cooking school years ago I’d never tried fava beans.
+Before I went to cooking school years ago I’d never tried them.
 I’d seen them in the stores and at farmer’s markets, but I truly had no idea how to prep them or what to do with them.

-Fava beans, also known as broad beans, are a species of flowering plant in the pea and bean family.
+Fava beans are a species of flowering plant in the pea and bean family.
 The pods are very large with anywhere from 3-8 beans per pod.

 Fava beans were widely cultivated in ancient civilizations and were a major food in the Mediterranean, especially for the Greeks and Romans.